Operation 1027: 12–13 January

-On 12 January, the Brotherhood Alliance agreed to a temporary cease-fire inside of North Shan State between the junta forces leading to the end of the operation, after peace talks between the Three Brotherhood Alliance and junta correspondents mediate by China.
+On 12 January, the Brotherhood Alliance agreed to a temporary cease-fire inside of North Shan State between the junta forces leading to the end of the operation, after peace talks between the Three Brotherhood Alliance and junta correspondents mediated by China.
 The peace talks took 3 days and occurred inside Kunming, China.
 However, the very next day, TNLA reported that the junta had broken their ceasefire agreement with airstrikes in various townships in Northern Shan, including Lashio Township and Kyaukme Township.
 Additionally, there were also attacks in Mogok Township in neighbouring Mandalay Region.

 Haigeng Ceasefire

 15–24 January

 On 21 January, the Kachin Independence Army, along with the All Burma Students' Democratic Front and local PDFs, seized the town of Mabein after a three-day siege.
 The KIA claimed that the junta retaliated by dropping more than 60 bombs on the town and surrounding villages.
 The town is 50 kilometers north of Momeik, which is also besieged by rebel forces.

 The Kachin Independence Army captured the base of the Tatmadaw's 123rd Infantry Battalion in Nampaka village, Kutkai Township, thereby cutting off the access from the junta-controlled areas to the border trading city of Muse.
 The Kachin Independence Army captured a D-30 howitzer and an anti-aircraft gun during the battle.